 The South Llano River resides near Junction, Texas and clearly demonstrates what Texas anglers look forward to.
-With spring fed waters, Guadalupe Bass, and a beautiful scenery, the South Llano River is the perfect weekend getaway.
+With spring fed waters, Guadalupe Bass, and a beautiful scenery, the South Llano River is the perfect weekend getaway for kayak fishing.

 Location, Accessibility, and Landscape

 By far one of my favorite rivers is the South Llano River in Junction, Texas.
 Located 143 miles from Austin, 118 miles from San Antonio, and 312 miles from Houston, the South Llano River is quite remote although located near the city of Junction.
 Surrounded by large cliffs, wild turkey, and 100 degree plus temperatures, the South Llano River is like an oasis in the middle of the desert.
 Although quite a drive for most Texans, it is well worth it.

 The landscape is pretty amazing when you add together tall cliffs and clear water.
 Especially when all of a sudden several wild turkey are spotted on the bank.
 I would say I see more wildlife on the South Llano River than any other river I fish.
 There is just an abundance of wildlife.
 If you ever get a change to come here, I would definitely recommend it, and if you get to fish at the same time... well let's just say a good time is approaching.

 Although there are many options as far as floating down to a separate take out and all this kind of stuff, I found that sticking in at State Park Road 73 and going upstream and floating downstream on the way back was best.
 This was partly due to a parking lot being very near to this particular point, but more so that downstream from State Park Road 73 is where people enjoy tanning on the river and playing in the water.
 There will be hardly anyone upstream, and you can trust me, the fishing is very good when the stars align.

 Type of Water, Quality, and Features